IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 a new "IASA2" structure.
 The work of the IETF's administrative and fundraising tasks will be conducted by a new administrative organization, the IETF Administration Limited Liability Company ("LLC").
-Under the proposal, the Internet Administrative Oversight Committee (IAOC) will be eliminated, and its oversight and advising functions transferred to the new LLC Board.
+Under the new structure, the Internet Administrative Oversight Committee (IAOC) will be eliminated, and its oversight and advising functions transferred to the new LLC Board.